 ABTA (Association of British Travel Agents) have said that there is nothing to say that you will not be able to holiday as normal, and that flights will still operate.
-However, the issue of medical cover will almost certainly change.

 We have a specific article if you are looking for information relating to car hire and car hire excess insurance after Brexit